PvPClt/project/pivo_en.md

 ---
-title: "In the Hall of a Thousand Truths: Quintessence of Putin's Logorrhea"
+title: "In the Hall of a Thousand Truths: Poisonous Source of Putin's Rhetoric"
 description: "Satirical and philosophical collection.
 Bar dialogues Putin—Trump off the record, the 'Court of Osiris' trial, reconstruction of Putin's absurd keynote speeches.
 A travel guide to the post-truth inferno where a thousand contradictory truths replace and devour reality"
 ---

 [**Main Page**](index.md)

 # IN THE HALL OF A THOUSAND TRUTHS
-### QUINTESSENCE OF PUTIN'S LOGORRHEA
+### POISONOUS SOURCE OF PUTIN'S RHETORIC

-**Author: Shcheglova Olga (Boris Bidyaga)**
+**Author: Shcheglova (Olga Boris Bidyaga)**

 **CONTENTS**